Open-BFME/.github/profile/README.md

 ### Project Status

-See each repository for its status.
-Right now we are 70% done BFME 1 and 25% done BFME 2.
+As of last updating this page, we are 70% done BFME 1 and 25% done BFME 2.

+We have also made https://bfmeladder.com/ fully functional on Linux, reduced BFME 1 lag, and have a [mostly-working port](https://github.com/beanagrammer/bfme-macos) of BFME to Intel and ARM Macbooks.

 All possible from the Open-BFME contributors ❤️